Is Church Attendance/Baptism Mandatory?

 3. There are many religious groups claiming to be Christ's church, but the only church that Christ will receive when He comes will be the one that has obeyed His word and His teaching concerning what a church is or is not.

-And He's told us this.
-Many will say, Lord, Lord, on that day.
-And He'll say, I never knew you.
+In Matthew 7:22-24 Jesus has told us this.
+Many will say, Lord, Lord, on that day, and He'll say, I never knew you.
 What do you mean?
 We did miracles, we called on Your name, we had a big group.
 He said, no, get away from me.
-What did they do?
+What did they do wrong?
 They didn't obey His word.
 You can't have any part of Me, if you don't obey My word.
 You don't become part of Me on your terms.
 You become part of Me, meaning Christ, you become part of Me on My terms.
 And on My terms I accept everyone, on My terms.
-There's no sinner who's too sinful not to be brought into Me, if he comes to Me on my terms, which is what?
-Repent, be baptized.
+There's no sinner who's too sinful not to be brought into Me, if he comes to Me on my terms, which are what?
+Believe, repent, be baptized Acts 2:38.
 Those are my terms.

 If you love the Lord and want to be received by Him when He comes, you need to be sure that your church obeys and follows Jesus' word.
 All I can say to that is to compare the church of Christ to others, as far as their obedience to Christ's words in the New Testament are concerned, and see who is really following the pattern here.

-Here's another question somebody wrote: if a person is baptized in a church other than a restoration church, church of Christ, and then wants to become a member of the church of Christ, does that person have to be rebaptized?
+Here's another common question: If a person is baptized in a church other than a Restoration church (Church of Christ), and then wants to become a member of the Church of Christ, does that person have to be rebaptized?
 That's a good question.
 A person is baptized by immersion, let's say, by a Baptist preacher.
-And then later on starts to go to the church of Christ, does he have to be rebaptized?
-An excellent question, because it refers to a very common occurrence in this area, where there are so many Baptist churches and so many congregations of the churches of Christ.
-We know that, look at the corner here.
-In Montreal, this question didn't come up very often.
-Most of the people who had any religious background were Catholic, and most of them had been baptized as babies.
-So when the question of baptism came up, it was fairly simple to compare biblical baptism to what they had experienced as Catholics as babies, to show them there was a difference.
-But in this area, someone has been baptized in the Methodist Church or a Baptist Church or whatever, they've probably been immersed in water.
-So that question comes up a lot.
+And then later on starts to go to the Church of Christ, does he have to be rebaptized?
+An excellent question, because it refers to a very common occurrence in this area where there are so many Baptist churches as well as many congregations of the Churches of Christ.

 - It must be done according to the Bible.